CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 Roughly speaking the running time per frame for naive method works with time complexity O(n^2).
 And the other two is O(n).

+* FPS changing with increasing number of boids

 ![](images/chart2.png)

 It is a little bit weird that the coherent performs bad on 5000 boids.
 Maybe the extra time cost for forming new vel1 and pos is much more obvious when the boids number is low.

+* Running time changing with increasing number of block size

 ![](images/chart3.png)